City Surplus

 Operating Surplus

-At The City operating expenses include costs of delivering services as well as operation and maintenance of facilities, infrastructure, equipment, systems and vehicles.
+At The City, operating expenses include costs of delivering services as well as operation and maintenance of facilities, infrastructure, equipment, systems and vehicles.
 The City has an operating budget for these costs and it’s largely funded by property tax and user fees.
-The City doesn’t plan or budget to spend more or less than we take in.
+The City is legislated to prepare a balanced budget each year.
 In other words, we don’t budget for a deficit or a surplus.
 Achieving an Operating Surplus is reflective of The City’s commitment to reduce costs.

-As the Operating Surplus may not be a re-occurring revenue it cannot be used in perpetuity to reduce the re-occurring operating budget.
+As the Operating Surplus may not be a re-occurring surplus it cannot be used in perpetuity to reduce the annual operating budget.

 Annual Surplus